special immigration considerations

 Why are Scholars subject?

 J-2 Dependents are also subject to this ban.
 Neither a J-1 nor J-2 is eligible for H-1B, L, K, or Permanent Resident categories until the two year foreign residence requirement is fulfilled or waived.
-J-2s are also ineligible to change their status to F category until the two year requirement has been met.
+J-2s are also ineligible to change their status to F category until the two year requirement has been met by the J-1.

 J Exchange Visitors in the Short-Term Scholar, Specialist (not available at Western New England University), or Student are not subject to the 24-month Bar.